 Electric blinds work by using a small motor to gently turn the blind shaft at the touch of a button.
-This effectively allows the blind fabric to roll up or down a vertical window, or across a sky lantern, to shade or uncover the glazing.
+This allows the blind fabric to roll up or down a vertical window, or across a sky lantern, to shade or uncover the glazing.

 Super Efficient Motor

 Electric blinds are opened and closed by a small motorised unit that turns the tube that the blind is attached to.
-Electric blind motors are extremely efficient, using minimal power to work, and advances in technology also means they are virtually silent too.
+Electric blind motors are extremely efficient, using minimal power to work, and advances in technology also mean they are virtually silent too.
 You can find out more about the benefits of electric blinds on our blog.

 There are many ways in which you can control your electric blinds including a traditional remote control handset, a wall switch, via an app on your smartphone or tablet, or by using your smart home operating system.
 There are also options that allow you to automate your electric blinds so that they open and close at set times of the day.